learnk8s/learnk8s.io/src/terraformAks/content.md

 Provisioning a cluster on AKS takes in average about ten minutes.

-What happens in the background is that Azure receives your request, generates a few ARM templates, deploys them internally and create the extra resources needed (such as NICs and virtual machines) to create the cluster.
+What happens in the background is that Azure receives your request, calls the Azure APIs and creates the extra resources needed (such as NICs and virtual machines) to provision the cluster.

 _Done?_